A complete guide to UK universities for international students

 Living costs in the UK can vary significantly depending on location.
 London is the most expensive, with higher accommodation, transport and daily living costs.
 Smaller towns or rural areas tend to be more affordable, but careful budgeting is still essential.

-How much are tuition fees for international students in the UK?
+How much are tuition fees at UK universities for international students?

 Tuition fees for international students depend on the level of study (undergraduate or postgraduate), subject (course) and university –